thofma/TestingSFC.jl/README.md

 > [!WARNING]
-> All results are subject to the condition that the maximal order has stably free cancellation.
+> All results are subject to the condition that a (and therefore any) maximal order has stably free cancellation.
 This is not checked by the algorithm.

 The main functionality of the package is provided by the functions `has_SFC` and `has_SFC_naive`, which implement Algorithm 8.9 and Algorithm 10.3 (applied to the "Eichler splitting" of the algebra) respectively.
 Here is how one can use these functions to check that the integral group ring of the quaternion group of order $16$ has stably free cancellation.
 (In this case any maximal order has stably free cancellation by Corollary 4.6.)